Neck Thread Lift in Scottsdale, AZ 85260

 swipe to compare

-Neck Threads vs. Kybella, RF Microneedling, and Dermal Fillers
+Neck Threads vs. Kybella, RF Microneedling, and Fillers

-A neck thread lift is performed in-office under local anesthesia and takes less than an hour — typically 30 to 60 minutes.
-Thread count, vectors, and combined treatments are finalized at consultation.
+Dr. Borakowski performs the neck thread lift in-office under local anesthesia, in 30 to 60 minutes.
+Thread count, vectors, and any combined treatments are finalized at consultation.

 Before thread Neck Lift